jamesnetherton/dockerfiles/wine/README.md

 # Docker Wine

-A minimal image for [Wine](https://www.winehq.org/).
+An image for [Wine](https://www.winehq.org/).
 It is intended that this image is extended to Dockerize wine compatible applications.

 Since the `ENTRYPOINT` is sent to /usr/bin/wine, child images need only supply a `CMD`